Winter Wishes – Die-cut Ornaments

 Die-Cut Camping Scene | Jean Manis

 To create the sky, I inked white cardstock with Distress Oxide inks in Fossilized Amber and Blueprint Sketch.
-I then added Chipped Sapphire Distress Ink to darken the sky (this color is not yet available in Distress Oxide; I sure hope it will be at some point).
+I then added Chipped Sapphire Distress Ink to darken the sky.

 Die-Cut Camping Scene | Jean Manis